Lagrange top: integrability according to Liouville and examples of analytic solutions: Rigid body with a fixed point.

 \section{Rigid body with a fixed point.}

-In this section we confirm that equations of motion for the rotational degrees of freedom of a rigid body with fixed point formally coicide with those of a free rigid body (see Eqs. (\ref{fp9}) below).
-The only difference is that all quantities should be calculated in the Laboratory system with origin in the fixed point instead of the center of mass.
-The analysis is a similar to that presented in Sects.
-II - VI of the work \cite{AAD23}, so we only outline it wihout entering into the details.
+In this section we confirm that equations of motion for the rotational degrees of freedom of a rigid body with fixed point formally coincide with those of a free rigid body (see Eqs. (\ref{fp9}) below).
+The only difference is that all quantities (including the inertia tensor, its eigenvalues and eigenvectors) should be calculated in the Laboratory system with origin in the fixed point instead of the center of mass.